Def Soul: Def Soul Classics

 Def Soul Classics was a greatest hits branch of Def Soul Records, complimenting on re-releases or greatest hits projects released under the division.

-The first release under the Def Soul Classics branch despite the name was Patti LaBelle's Classic Moments on May 4, 2004.
+The first release under the Def Soul Classics branch despite the name was Patti LaBelle's Timeless Journey on May 4, 2004.
 A year later, the first greatest hits compilation under Def Soul Classics, Dru Hill's Hits was released that October.

 In 2005, Def Soul Classics released LaBelle's Classic Moments, followed up by the Isley Brothers' Baby Makin' Music in May 2006.
 The Classics branch also released two Christmas albums towards the end of 2007, Isley's I'll Be Home for Christmas and LaBelle's Miss Patti's Christmas.

 The final release under the Classics branch was Ronald Isley's solo album, Mr I. in 2010.
 Then, as with the entirety of Def Soul Records, this label was also folded into Def Jam.